Description

 - Agni was captivated by the women of the Saptarishis who attended the Yagna with their husbands.
 He was certain that his partner would never betray them.
 Agni went for a walk in the woods to get rid of his horrible attitude.

-- The daughter of Daksha Swaha had long held romantic feelings for Agni, God of Fire.
+- The daughter of Daksha Swaha had long held romantic feelings for Agni, the God of Fire.
 By pretending to be Angiras’s wife, she was able to take advantage of the situation.
 She did this in the hopes of drawing Agni to her.
 Then she reinvented herself as the six wives of the Saptarishi.

 - After she attempted to pass herself off as one of Vasishtha’s wives, Arundhati, Agni recognised her true identity.
 The cause for this is Arundhati’s undying devotion to Vashishta.